kevinfaveri/vue-twemoji-picker/docs/docs/index.md

 Vue Twemoji Picker was born when, in a project, I've faced a challenge: I couldn't find a performatic enough emoji picker.
 So I did what every developer does when he doesn't find a library ready: wrote my own.

 This library is meant to be a developer friendly, easy integrable and performatic emoji picker (with some batteries) using the Twitter emoji arts (Twemojis).
-Emoji Unicode 12 (latest emoji spec, from 2019, which includes skins) is used as the base dataset.
+Emoji Unicode 13 (latest emoji spec, from 2020) is used as the base dataset.

 Updates to the emoji list of this library depends on two factors: release of the new standard of emojis released yearly and release of official Twitter emoji arts for the new released standard.